 Canvas is good because it’s easy to fold and put away to reuse over and over.
-But canvas is a bit porous and if you have a big spill of paint it might seep through the weave to your surface below.
-Plastic is good because it’s cheap and non-porous but it’s also slippery and isn’t easily folded to store and therefore reuse.
-Coated paper is my favorite because the top is porous and sucks up spills well but the coating underneath prevents it from seeping to your work space below and it folds well for reuse.
-The downside to a coated paper drop cloth is that if the painted surface touches and dries on the drop cloth, it’s going to pull away paper with it when you pick it up.
+But canvas is a bit porous.
+And if you have a big spill of paint it might seep through the weave to your surface below.
+Plastic is good because it’s cheap and non-porous.
+However, it’s also slippery and isn’t easily folded to store and therefore reuse.
+Coated paper is my favorite because the top is porous and sucks up spills well.
+Unfortunately, the coating underneath prevents it from seeping to your work space below and it folds well for reuse.
+The downside to a coated paper drop cloth is when painted surface touches and dries it’s leave paper on the dried piece.
 But that’s where painter’s pyramids come in.

 Painter’s Pyramids keep your furniture away from the work surface.

 These handy dandy little pieces of plastic called painter’s pyramids are one of those things I never wanted to spend the money on but wish I had sooner.
 These little plastic pieces can be placed beneath cabinet doors or under the legs of furniture to keep them off of your drop cloth.
 They come in sets of 10 and you’ll need 4 for a cabinet door (one for each corner) and one for underneath each leg of a furniture piece.
 Be careful to allow your paint to dry well before placing painter’s pyramid on newly painted surfaces or they’ll stick and remove chunks of your paint.

 Preparing your furniture for the best results: